ddev/ddev/docs/content/users/quickstart.md

         (Drupal 7 doesn't know how to redirect from the front page to the /install.php if the database is not set up but the settings files *are* set up, so launching with /install.php gets you started with an installation.
 You can also `drush site-install`, `ddev exec drush site-install --yes`)

-        Quickstart instructions for database imports can be found under [Database Imports](#database-imports).
+        Quickstart instructions for database imports can be found under [Importing a database](#importing-a-database).

     === "Git clone"